eterniter06/volnoti/README.md

 # Modified by
 # Himanshu <himanshuhimsurya@gmail.com>
 # Difference: Uses a fork of the repo incorporating some pull requests lying on the original repo
-# Features pulled: Brightness and Mic mute/unmute
+# Features pulled: Brightness, Mic mute/unmute and single decimal timeout support, e.g. 1.3

 pkgname=volnoti
 pkgver=0.1